MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 DO NOT modify the query in the lines before the WHERE clause.
 However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, or some combination of the two.
 Additional WHERE clauses can be added as needed.

+    SELECT DISTINCT
-      SELECT DISTINCT dP.id as dataPointId, dP.xid as dataPointXid, '' as detectorType, '' as detectorName,
+		dP.id as dataPointId,
+		dP.xid as dataPointXid,
+		'' as detectorType,
+		'' as detectorName,
-      '' as alarmLevel, '' as `limit`,
+		'' as alarmLevel,
+		'' as `limit`,
-      '' as stateValues, '' as stateInverted,
+		'' as stateValues,
+		'' as stateInverted,
+		'' as duration,
+		'' as durationType,
-      '' as handlers_to_link, dP.name as dataPointName,
+		'' as handlers_to_link,
+		dP.name as dataPointName,
-      REPLACE(REPLACE(REPLACE(REPLACE(dP.dataTypeId, '1', 'BINARY'),
-        '2', 'MULTISTATE'), '3', 'NUMERIC'), '4',
+			REPLACE(REPLACE(REPLACE(REPLACE(dP.dataTypeId, '1', 'BINARY'), '2', 'MULTISTATE'), '3', 'NUMERIC'), '4', 'ALPHANUMERIC') as dataPointType,
-        'ALPHANUMERIC') as dataPointType,
+		dS.id as dataSourceId,
-      dS.id as dataSourceId, dS.xid as dataSourceXid,
+		dS.xid as dataSourceXid,
-      dS.name as dataSourceName, dS.dataSourceType
+		dS.name as dataSourceName,
-      FROM eventDetectors eD
+		dS.dataSourceType

-      INNER JOIN dataPoints dP ON eD.dataPointId = dP.id
+	FROM  dataPoints dP
 		INNER JOIN dataSources dS ON dP.dataSourceId = dS.id

 	WHERE
           (
-              dS.xid IN ('DS_b3dfc7fa-416e-4650-b8de-b521ce288275')
-          )
+              dS.xid IN ('[USER INPUT FOR THE XID 1], [USER INPUT FOR THE XID 2][…]') )
           AND
           (
-              dP.name LIKE 'onOffAlarmPoint%'
+              dP.name LIKE '[USER defined pattern], […] '
-          )
+          );

 # EDIT event detectors script